ghexit/.github/profile/README.md

 ## Hi there 👋

-🙋‍♀️ At GHexit we collect resources on leaving Github to ease the transition away from this website.
+🙋‍♀️ At GHExit we collect resources on leaving Github to ease the transition away from this website.

 🌈 Contributing?
 Yes, please!
 Let us know anything that has helped you leave the platform!